envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 3.Looping (for, while)
 4.Outside Function call (function()) (can be a call to a recursive function or to a regular function.)

+### How To Solve Coding Problems

+#### C2

+Q: What skills does the interviewer look for?
+A: 1.Analytic Skills - How can you think through problems and analyze things?
+2.Coding Skills - Do you code well, by writing clean, simple, organized, readable code?
+3.Technical knowledge - Do you know the fundamentals of the job you're applying for?
+4.Communication skills: Does your personality match the companies’ culture?

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie